Articles on: Trading Essentials

 Smart Orders: Stop Loss

-The Smart Stop Loss can also be combined with any or all of the other Smart Order options: Entry Order expiration; Take Profit/Exit Ladder and Time-Based Auto Close.
+The Smart Stop Loss can also be combined with any or all of the other Smart Order options: Start Position At, Expire Position At, Take Profit/Exit Ladder and Time-Based Auto Close.

-Both Market and Limit Stop Loss orders are available.
+Both Stop Market and Stop Limit stop loss orders are available.

 Stop Market